gorkafraga/guidesbook/_sources/1-General tools/GUIDE_Web_building_in_R_markdown.md

-# Website building with R markdown and Github pages
+# Website in R markdown

-## Github Pages
+# Github Pages
 GitHub Pages hosts a static site (i.e., delivered to your browser as it is stored, does not require web applications in the server ) hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.  https://pages.github.com/

 ### Make a website on github pages